Characterizing the powerset by a complete (Scott) sentence: Open problems

 \begin{conjecture} For $\kappa$ a characterizable cardinal, $\kappa$ is not homogeneously characterizable if and only if it has cofinality $\omega$. \end{conjecture}

-\item For $\kappa\in\ch$, do we get $2^\kappa\in\ch$?
+\item For $\kappa\in\ch$, does $2^\kappa\in\ch$?
 This would improve theorem \ref{mainhompowersetthrm} and would provide closure under powerset in all cases.
-If in our model of ZFC, $\kappa^{\aleph_0}=\kappa$, then $\kappa\in\homch$ and, whence, $2^\kappa\in\homch$.
-But does it hold for all models? \item If $\kappa,\lambda$ are both characterizable, do we get $\ltok\in\ch$?
+If $\kappa^{\aleph_0}=\kappa$, then by theorem \ref{ltoomegahom}, $\kappa\in\homch$ and whence, $2^\kappa\in\homch$ by theorem \ref{baumgartner}.
+But does this hold for all $\kappa$?
+This of course depends on the model of ZFC too. \item If $\kappa,\lambda$ are both characterizable, does $\ltok\in\ch$?
 This would generalize the theorems we prove here.
-Under GCH, the answer is trivially ``Yes", but is this a theorem in ZFC?
-By theorem \ref{headpower}, we have to consider only the case where $\kappa$ is the head of a cluster.
+Under the G.C.H., the answer is trivially ``Yes", but is this a theorem in ZFC?
+By theorem \ref{headpower}, we have to consider only the case where $\lambda$ is the head of a cluster.
 See also \cite{LinearOrderings} for theorems along this line. \item Are there any closure properties for $\ch$ (and $\homch$) besides successor, countable unions, countable products, powerset and powers? \end{enumerate}